How to Teach a Parakeet to Talk

-Therefore, she would sit under the cage or right outside the window and meow . . . for hours and hours.
-She would sit there, regardless of putting food in her dish.
-She would sit there, in spite of being chased away dozens of times throughout the day.
+Therefore, the cat would sit under the cage or right outside the window and meow . . . for hours and hours.
+She would sit there, regardless of whether I put food in her dish.
+She would sit there in spite of being chased away dozens of times throughout the day.
 She would just sit there and "meow."
 I had to lock her in the bathroom when I took Baby out of his cage.
 I would repeat phrases and hold him to my cheek.
 I would carry him around on my shoulder and talk to him.

 "Hello, Baby!"
 I would repeat.

 "Want a treat!"
 I would say, holding a piece of apple in front of him.

 It took him one week to learn to meow.
 It took him five more weeks to say, "Hello Baby!"
 Why was that?
 My cat was a better trainer than I was, I suppose.